turflads/crazy_bids/replit.md

 - **Database Persistence**: All state changes are saved to PostgreSQL, providing a single source of truth.
 - **Storage Events**: For same-origin tab communication within the same device.
 - **Critical Fix (Nov 2024)**: Added WebSocket message listener in `WebSocketProvider` that processes incoming server updates and immediately writes them to localStorage, fixing the multi-device synchronization issue where new logins would show stale data.
-- **Reactive Team State (Nov 2024)**: Implemented `useTeamState` hook with React Context to provide reactive team state management.
-This replaced stale localStorage reads with real-time updates, fixing critical bugs where grade quotas weren't enforced and bid validation used outdated team data.
-The hook subscribes to both WebSocket messages and localStorage events, ensuring UI updates immediately when players are purchased.

 ## External Dependencies